shoedler/slang/README.md

 ## Compiler rebuild

-- [ ] Cleanup `vm_run2`, `run2` in main.c, launch.json, tasks.json and utils.js
-- [ ] Make REPL use the new compiler
-- [ ] Test if assignment to patterns works, because declarations do work.
+- [ ] Test if assignment to patterns works, because declarations do.
 - [ ] After testing: Refactor module imports without Module name (imports using "from").
 - [ ] After testing: Reorder the operands for `OP_GET_PROPERTY`(and set too) in the VM from `[recv][value] (top)` to `[value][recv] (top)`.
 This would eliminate the need for the "prelude" functions for assignment.
 - [ ] After testing: Reorder the operands for `OP_GET_SUBSCRIPT`(and set too) in the VM from `[recv][idx][value] (top)` to `[value][idx][recv] (top)`.
 This would eliminate the need for the "prelude" functions for assignment.